-3.3.2 Include Config Functions in a Configuration
+3.3.2.
+Include config functions in a configuration

-Once a config function has been written, it must be registered with the Installation Framework.
+Once a config function has been written, it must be registered with SIF.
 Config functions can be included in a configuration by packaging them as a PowerShell module and adding them to the Modules section of a configuration.